Code of conduct

 We remain in constant dialogue with stakeholders to monitor and assess progress and the impact on society, using technology and legal instruments among others, to detect and manage any deviations.

 Value # 1:

 A profitable business is ultimately core to welfare creation.
-The aim is to share balanced growth amongst investors and the community.
+The aim is to share balanced growth amongst investors, employees, other stakeholders including the wider community.